 - Is the copy of the tax return you provided a true copy of the most recent tax return you filed?

 - Do you have a domestic support obligation?
 If so, to whom?
 Please provide to me the recipients address and telephone number, but do not state it on the record.

 - Have you read the Bankruptcy Information Sheet provided by the United States Trustee?

 - Have you made any transfers of any property or given any property away within the last year before filing for bankruptcy?

 - Do you have a claim against anyone?

 - Are you entitled to life insurance proceeds or an inheritance?

 - Does anyone owe you money?

 Approximately 60 days after this meeting, debtors received their “Discharge Order” from the Bankruptcy Judge discharging their credit card and other dischargeable debt.
 This is usually the end of the case.

-Why should you retain The Law Office of Tony Turner?
+Why should you retain The Bankruptcy Law Office of Tony Turner?
 Mr. Turner has been licensed to practice law in Florida since 1991.
 He is licensed in all Florida Courts and the United States Court for the Middle District of Florida.
 His current and former memberships include: The Florida Bar, The Washington Bar; Clay County Bar Assoc; St. Petersburg Bar Assoc; Hillsborough Bar Assoc; ABA Membership.
 Please review his biography page for additional information.
-Mr. Turner offers a free consultation to discuss all your bankruptcy options.
+Mr. Turner offers a free consultation to those in Jacksonville, Orange Park, St. Augustine and the surrounding counties to discuss all your bankruptcy options

 The bankruptcy law is complicated.
 Please make sure and understand your rights and responsibilities before filing for bankruptcy protection, disposing of assets or taking any legal actions.
 Consulting an experienced bankruptcy attorney is strongly recommended.